Einstein Manifolds As Yang-Mills Instantons: Discussion

 \section{Discussion}

 It is a textbook statement \ct{big-book} that gravity can be formulated as a gauge theory of local Lorentz symmetry.
 Nevertheless a thorough gauge theory formulation of gravity directly reveals the topological aspects of Einstein manifolds \ct{opy}.
-Indeed we were very pleased to find the proof of the Lemma we have given in Section 2.
-The lemma provides a completely new perspective about the Einstein equations and Einstein manifolds.
+Indeed, as we outlined in the Introduction, the proof of the Lemma in Sec.
+2 is mainly based on the isomorphism between the Clifford algebra and the exterior algebra.
+Hence the lemma provides a completely new perspective about the Einstein equations and Einstein manifolds.
 In addition, it raises a sobering quantization issue of Einstein manifolds.
 The caveat is that an Einstein manifold consists of Yang-Mills instantons.
 The conventional perturbative path integral by the linearization of a metric, $g_{MN} = \delta_{MN} + h_{MN}$, does not capture the nontrivial topology of a vacuum Einstein manifold.
 In general, a perturbative calculation around a generic background $\overline{g}_{MN}$ will be involved with the instanton calculus because the vacuum manifold described by the metric $\overline{g}_{MN}$ is a configuration of Yang-Mills instantons.
-Furthermore we expect that local fluctuations of spacetime geometry in quantum gravity, the so-called quantum foams, can accompany the quantum fluctuations of topology and change a global structure of spacetime fabric \ct{q-foam} and so it is necessary to quantize even the vacuum geometry itself near the Planck scale.
+Furthermore we expect that local fluctuations of spacetime geometry in quantum gravity, the so-called quantum foams, can accompany the quantum fluctuations of topology too and change a global structure of spacetime fabric \ct{q-foam}.
+Thus it is necessary to quantize even the vacuum geometry itself near the Planck scale.
 Then the problem is how to quantize Einstein manifolds or equivalently Yang-Mills instantons.
 It may be imperative to go beyond the routine approach of quantum gravity.

-Our result \eq{ym-instanton-eq} can be applied to find an $SU(2)$ Yang-Mills instanton on a general Einstein manifold which generalizes the result in \ct{charap-duff} for Ricci-flat manifolds.
+Our result \eq{ym-instanton-eq} can be applied to find an $SU(2)$ Yang-Mills instanton on a general Einstein manifold which generalizes the result in Refs. \ct{charap-duff,charap-duff2} for Ricci-flat manifolds.
 Given an Einstein metric $g$, one can calculate the spin connections and Riemann curvature tensors of the Einstein metric $g$.
 Our lemma then says that the self-dual and anti-self-dual spin connections in Eq. \eq{spin-sd-asd} are automatically $SU(2)$ (anti-)self-dual connections obeying Eq. \eq{ym-instanton-eq} defined on the Einstein manifold whose metric is given by $g$.
 It may be more transparent by rewriting Eq. \eq{ym-instanton-eq} as the form \ct{opy}

 where $\sqrt{g} = \det E_M^A$ and $\varepsilon^{RSPQ}$ is the metric independent Levi-Civita symbol with $\varepsilon^{1234} = 1$.